MykhayloHnatyuk/sdk-plugins/sdk-marmalade/README.md

 ### Registration

-If you have a registration process, its recommended to track it by calling MATTrackAction and setting eventIdOrName to “registration”.
+If you have a registration process, it's recommended to track it by calling MATTrackAction and setting eventIdOrName to “registration”.

-	MATTrackAction("registration", false, 0, "USD");
+	MATTrackAction("registration", false, "0", "USD");
 	MATTrackActionForEventIdOrName("registration", false, 0);

 You can find these events in the platform by viewing Reports > Event Logs.
 Then filter the report by the “registration” event.